Political Science - Bachelor of Arts

 Declaration of a Major and a Minor

-Students are advised to declare a primary major and a minor, or a primary major and secondary major, or a primary major and two minors by the time they have completed 45 credits.
-Majors are selected from Arts disciplines and consist of 42 to 60 junior- and senior-level credits.
-With the exception of those students in an Honours program, a maximum of 60 credits may be completed from any one discipline for credit towards the degree.
+Students are advised to declare a primary major and a minor, a primary major and secondary major, a primary major and two minors, or a multi-disciplinary major by the time they have completed 45 credits.
+Primary majors are selected from Arts disciplines and consist of 42 to 60 junior- and senior-level credits; multi-disciplinary majors consist of 60 to 84 junior- and senior-level credits.
+Students who declare a multi-disciplinary major may pursue a minor but are not required to do so.
+Secondary majors can be from an Arts or a Science discipline.
+Except for those students in an Honours program, a maximum of 60 credits may be completed from any one discipline for credit towards the degree.
 A major and minor cannot be in the same discipline and students may not declare more than one out-of-faculty minor.
 Students can re-declare their major(s) and/or minor(s) if required.

 For students completing multiple majors or minors, the Faculty cannot guarantee a schedule of classes that will permit the student to complete their degree in eight consecutive fall and winter semesters.
-Furthermore, depending on the courses in which a student enrols, meeting the requirements of a double major may require the completion of more than 120 credits for graduation.
-Students are strongly encouraged to consult with a program advisor in the Program Services Office in the Faculty of Arts and Science and a discipline advisor in their major and minor disciplines prior to declaration.
+Furthermore, depending on the configuration of the student's degree, meeting the requirements for the degree may require the completion of more than 120 credits for graduation.
+Students are strongly encouraged to consult with an academic advisor in the Faculty of Arts and Science Advising Office and a discipline advisor in their major and minor disciplines prior to declaration.

 Graduation Grade Point Average